balena-io/reconfix/docs/architecture.md

 Lenses are expected to be purely functional entities free of side-effects.
 In CUE, stateful functions are exposed through the `tool` package and its subpackages.
 While it is not forbidden to use those packages, the implementation must be careful to use them in a way that abides by this assumption.
 Any violation of this rule may cause silent desynchronization.

-**WIP: the following is still under consideration**

-For some operations, it is useful to keep state between runs.
-For example, a projections lens:
+For some operations, it is still useful to keep state between runs.
+For example a projections lens for the `message` field:

 ```cue
 X: Y.message

 XSAVE: {
     for k, v in Y {
         if k != "message" {